 In North America, abandonment is often a momentary pause before wrecking balls and glossy real estate descends on a neighbourhood – wave after wave of new overtaking old.
 In Japan, abandonment felt different.
 We heard again and again from local people that they would be “thrilled” if someone would either renovate, or demolish, any of the abandoned properties.

 In thinking about Omachi, we developed Beyond the Veil as a site-specific installation intended to create an icon for the Ghost House.
-Defined by the Oxford Dictionary as the “mysterious or hidden place or state, especially the unknown state of life after death,” Beyond the Veil draws semi-transparent tulle across several abandoned houses, a empty motor inn, and a dilapidated general store.
+Defined as “the mysterious or hidden place or state, especially the unknown state of life after death,” Beyond the Veil draws semi-transparent tulle across several abandoned houses, a empty motor inn, and a dilapidated general store.
 The installation simplifies the buildings to form, imprint, and volume – shades of former function, spectres of domesticity.
 Like a kid pretending to be a ghost beneath a white bed-sheet, the houses are both protected and emphasized, dazzle camouflaged by a fog of fabric, pretending at otherworldliness.

 Tracing the contours of each house, the veil uses the mass and scale of each building as a formalist shape; a found sculpture.
 Depending on the quality of natural daylight, the veils diffuses light differently, referencing the relationship between light + spirit in Japanese culture.

 The artwork was constructed from reams of tulle, hand glued and stitched together by a legion of dedicated volunteers and helpers.
 The fabric was hanged in giant swathes and tailored to the buildings, falling loosely around the architecture.